RRomaNN/ambient-rgb-led/README.md

 Features:

 - Supports up to 16 patterns, stored in 4x AT24C256 EEPROMs.
-You can select any of them.
+You can interactively select one of them at a time.
 - Supports up to 32 custom color schemas.
 You can create/edit/save them to EEPROM directly on the device using buttons, LCD and the short *preview* led strip.
 - Supports different pattern playback speeds.
 From ~3 smooth transitions/second to 1 transition per 2 minutes.
 You can select the one you need.
 - Measures amperage of the LED strip and displays it on the LED in the operating mode.